ropojones/TextWrapper/README.md

 # TextWrapper
-A console application that reads text from file (input.txt) and wraps text based on a maximum length parameters provided for wrapping each line of text.
+A console application that reads text from file (input.txt) and wraps text based on a maximum length parameter provided for wrapping lines of text.
+To make this exciting for reviewers, I provisioned options A, B, C to allow the reviewer to optionally select what actions they want to perform.
+I also created an option to allow users dynamically create input file.
+After input file is read and text wrapped, the wrapped text is saved to an output file (output.txt).